Electroweak, QCD and flavour physics studies with ATLAS data from Run 2 of the LHC: Photon--photon interactions

 Light-by-light (LbyL) scattering, $\gamma\gamma\to\gamma\gamma$, is a rare process in the SM that proceeds at lowest order in quantum electrodynamics (QED) via virtual one-loop box diagrams involving charged fermions (leptons and quarks) and $W$ bosons.
 LbyL scattering via an electron loop can be precisely, albeit indirectly and in a different phase-space region, tested in measurements of the anomalous magnetic moment of the electron and muon~\cite{Hanneke:2008tm, Muong:2021ojo}.
 The $\gamma\gamma\rightarrow \gamma\gamma$ reaction can also be studied in photon scattering in the Coulomb field of a nucleus (Delbr{\"u}ck scattering)~\cite{Wilson:1953zz} and in the photon splitting process~\cite{Akhmadaliev:2001ik}.

 An alternative way by which LbyL interactions can be studied is by using Pb+Pb UPC events at the LHC~\cite{Enterria:2013yra,Klusek-Gawenda:2016euz}.
 In such a case, the final-state signature of interest is the exclusive production of two photons, $\textrm{Pb+Pb} \to \textrm{Pb}^{(*)}(\gamma\gamma\to \gamma\gamma)\textrm{Pb}^{(*)}$, where the diphoton final state is measured in the detector surrounding the Pb+Pb interaction region, and the incoming Pb ions survive the EM interaction, with a possible EM excitation.
 Hence, one expects that two low-energy photons be detected with no further activity in the central detector.
 In particular, no reconstructed charged-particle tracks originating from the Pb+Pb interaction point are expected, as demonstrated in Figure~\ref{fig:lblED}.
+The exclusive diphoton final state can also be produced via the strong interaction through a quark loop in the exchange of two gluons in a color-singlet state~\cite{Khoze:2004ak}.
+This central exclusive production (CEP) process, $gg \to\gamma\gamma$, is treated as a background in the studies described below and is determined using a dedicated control region in the data.

 The first direct evidence of the LbyL process in Pb+Pb UPC at the LHC was established by the ATLAS~\cite{HION-2016-05} and CMS~\cite{CMS-FSQ-16-012} Collaborations.
 The evidence was obtained from Pb+Pb data recorded in 2015 at a centre-of-mass energy of $\sqrt{s_{NN}}~=~5.02$~\TeV with integrated luminosities of 0.5~$\textrm{nb}^{-1}$~(ATLAS) and 0.4~$\textrm{nb}^{-1}$~(CMS).
 Exploiting a data sample of Pb+Pb collisions collected in 2018 at the same centre-of-mass energy with an integrated luminosity of 1.7~$\textrm{nb}^{-1}$, the ATLAS Collaboration observed LbyL scattering with a significance of $8.2$ standard deviations~\cite{HION-2018-19}.